Step 3. Specify Target Server

 - Select the Private key is required for this connection check box.

-- In the Private key filed, specify a key.
+- In the Private key field, specify a key.

 To select a key, click Browse and select a key.